 This means that of those 265 calories, about 240 come from sugar.
 So when we’re baking with dates and saying ‘this recipe has no sugar!’ what we’re really saying is ‘this recipe has no REFINED sugar!’

-But don’t let the calories stop you from eating dates!
-They are also an excellent source of dietary fiber (about 7g in that 100g serving), and dates are especially rich in soluble fiber, which is the kind that helps maintain healthy blood cholesterol and stabilize blood sugar levels.
+Dates are also an excellent source of dietary fiber (about 7g in that 100g serving), and are especially rich in soluble fiber, which is the kind that helps maintain healthy blood cholesterol and stabilize blood sugar levels.

 Plus dates are rich in a host of different vitamins and minerals (more info after the recipe), so eat ‘em up!

 Whole Wheat Muffins with Cinnamon Roasted Apples

 Orange Earl Grey Muffins

 Healthy Pumpkin Muffins

 Savory Cottage Cheese Muffins

 No Sugar Banana Bran Muffins

 - 1 ½ cups chopped pitted dates about 200g dates